There are different types of income we use to work out your payment rates.

 - a periodic payment from an immediate relative, for instance, your father, mother, son, daughter, brother or sister.
 This applies only if you are receiving a pension

 - any restitution payments you receive because you were the victim of National Socialist persecution

-- payments received as part of a 'funded package of support' from the National Disability Insurance Scheme
+- payments received as part of a funded package of support through the National Disability Insurance Scheme

-Up to $7,310 of equity and merit-based scholarships is exempt from the income test.
-This applies to all payments with a personal, partner or parental income test.
+If you receive a scholarship, up to $7,485 of it is exempt from the income test for all our payments with a personal, partner or parental income test.

-Any amount of the scholarships over $7,310 is still considered personal income and may affect your payment rate.
-The excess amount is averaged over the remaining fortnights of the period of the scholarship.
-This means it will have a consistent impact on your fortnightly rate of payment.
+Any amount over $7,485 is considered personal income and may affect your payment rate.
+We average the excess amount over the remaining fortnights of your scholarship.
+This means it has a consistent impact on your fortnightly Centrelink payment rate.

-The $7,310 applies to the total amount of eligible scholarships that you receive - not to each scholarship.
+If you receive more than one scholarship, the $7,485 applies to the total amount you receive, not to each scholarship.
 This amount is indexed each year.

 Deeming is a simple set of social security rules we use to assess income from financial assets.
 Under the pension income test and allowance income test, any income you get from financial investments is assessed under these rules.
 Read more about deeming.